Furever-Homes/T3A2-Part-A/README.md

 Each issue within the Jira project is to be assigned to a single team member who will be responsible for its completion.
 This provides a clear delineation of tasks and enhances team coordination.

+### Story Points & Sprint Velocity

+Each issue within the Jira project will be assigned an amount of story points.
+The amount of points given to each issue will correlate to factors such as the amount of effort required, time required, task complexity & task uncertainty.
+This Jira project will follow the below matrix to provide a cohesive understanding of task complexity between teqam members.

+(insert story point matrix here)

+**Sprint Velocity** refers to the amount of story points that can be completed by a team within a single sprint.
+This metric provides the ability for a team to understand what is achievable within a sprint and integrate continuous improvement into their scrum framework.
+The team will assess this metric after every sprint and provide valuable insights for the next sprint planning session.

 ### Product Backlogs, Sprints & Standups

 A **product backlog** is formed by breaking down and categorising all the tasks of the project.
 Once a backlog is formed, sprint planning, execution and retrospectives can be conducted.